SAbubakarQ/RESTful_API/README.md

  Now to visit the API, http://localhost:8080/greeting which will display the given 'Hello, World'

+ Reason being it is the default.
+Therefore, it will output 'Hello, World!'

  Yet, when we visit http://localhost:8080/greeting?name=User, it will display 'Hello, User!' instead and will update the id number from 1 to 2.
+ Now it will also change 'Hello, World!' to 'Hello, User!' becuase of the 'name=User' part of the link.
+If name='anythingelse' it will change it to that and greet them.

 Mubarak on your new API!